nielsenamrose/wifi-coffee/hardware/README.md

 #### LED input circuit

 The LED in the coffee machine has a current limiting resistor.
-We will detect current through the resistor by connecting it to the input of an optocouple.
+We will detect current through the resistor by connecting it to the input of an optocoupler.
 Note that the cathode  of the LED is not connected to ground and the circuitry in the coffee machine is unknown, hence why we use the optocoupler.

 ![](led%20input.jpg)

 ## Intallation

+The power panel.
 ![](power%20panel.JPG)

+The power panel pcb with wires connected across the switch and across the current limiting resistor of the LED.
 ![](power%20panel%20pcb.JPG)

+The brew panel pcb with wires connected across the switch and across the current limiting resistor of the LED.
 ![](brew%20panel%20pcb.JPG)

 Grinder innards.